SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 	onTheMainPage.iTeardownMyApp();
 });
 ```

+As result, the overall file should look [like this](com.myorg.myapp/webapp/test/integration/pages/MainPage.ts).

 With the journey above, the application is started and the location *Heidelberg* is entered to the location input and then verifies whether the location `Heidelberg` has been loaded properly.